spencersmith24/cw2-git-advanced/README.md

 ### Rebasing
 But now the branch called `second` that you created earlier is behind the master branch—it's missing some new changes that might be needed to work on it.
 Switch to that branch with `git switch second` and use `git rebase master` to pull new changes onto that branch.
 Notice that _scratch.txt_ has been updated, as well as the `git log`.

+---

+## Undoing mistakes
+### Reverting commits
+Say we want to get _scratch.txt_ back to the way it was before you merged the branch `first` into `master`—maybe the changes weren't quite ready yet and now the master branch has some issues.
+You can revert the merge commit by using `git revert HEAD`, and should now see the file in your working tree updated to be blank again.